jurrehageman/crash_course/short/buffers_growth.md

 So if we prepare 0.1 mol/L $Na_2HPO_4$ and 0.1 mol/l $NaH_2PO_4$ we need ~ 2.5 times more $Na_2HPO_4$ compared to $NaH_2PO_4$.

 ## Buffer preparation
-Note: start with the experiment below (Effect of pH on *E. coli* growth).
-You can work on this experiment in the meantime.
+Note: You start with the experiment below (Effect of pH on *E. coli* growth), for which solutions will be supplied.
+During that experiment, you will be preparing and measuring the buffers.
-- Prepare 1L of 1 mol/L $NaH_2PO_4$ and $Na_2HPO_4$ solutions.
+- Various pH's will be prepared from 1 mol/L $NaH_2PO_4$ and 1 mol/L $Na_2HPO_4$ solutions.
-- Using this solution prepare 3 seperate phosphate buffer (0.5 L) solutions (100 ml) of 100 mM  of pH 5.5, 7 and 8.
+- Using these solutions, you prepare 3 separate phosphate buffer solutions.
+Final volume = 100 ml; final concentration is 100 mM.
+The pH's are set at pH 5.5, 7 and 8.
 Use the Henderson–Hasselbalch equation to calculate the correct ratio of acid and base.
-- callibrate a pH meter.
+- Calibrate a pH meter.
 See instructions of the supplier.
 - Measure the pH of your solutions.

 ## Effect of pH on *E. coli* growth
 This experiment will be started directly.
 You will receive the same buffers as that you prepared yourself (but these are sterile).
 There is 100 ml in 250 ml infusion flasks.
-In addition, you will receive 2 times concentrated groth medium (sterile, in 100 ml infusion flasks).
+In addition, you will receive 2 times concentrated growth medium (sterile, in 100 ml infusion flasks).
 This medium contains 2% trypton, 2% sodium chloride and 1% yeast extract.
+- Take 3 sterile 50 ml Greiner tubes (each for a pH) and label.
 - Mix the growth medium 1 to 1 with your buffer solution.
+Final volume in the Greiner tubes = 25 ml.
 What will be the strength of your buffer in the medium?
-- Take 3 sterile 50 ml Greiner tubes (each for a pH) and label.
-- Add 25 mL of medium with the corresponding pH values to the corresponding tubes.
-- Prewarm the tubes at 37 °C in a shaker (220 rpm) for 15 minutes.
+- Pre-warm the tubes at 37°C in a shaker (220 rpm) for 15 minutes.
-- You will receive a preculture of *E. coli* from your supervisor.
-Measure the optical density at 600 nm by mixing 0.1 ml of the preculture with 0.9 ml blanco medium in a cuvet.
+- You will receive a pre-culture of *E. coli* from your supervisor.
+Measure the optical density at 600 nm by mixing 0.1 ml of the preculture with 0.9 ml blank medium in a cuvette.
 Mix using a 1 ml pipet.
-- Calculate how much of the preculture should be added to the medium to reach a OD600 of 0.15.
+- Calculate how much of the pre-culture should be added to the medium to reach a OD600 of 0.15.
 - Add the correct amount of bacteria to each tube and mix using a vortex.
-- Incubate the tubes at 37 °C in a shaker (220 rpm).
+- Incubate the tubes at 37°C in a shaker (220 rpm).
 - Take a sample of 1 mL each 30 minutes for each pH and measure the OD600.

 ## Processing lab data using a spreadsheet